 Editor's note: The Independence Blue Cross Broad Street Run is the country's largest 10-mile race.
-On May 7, 40,000 runners will toe the starting line at North Broad Street, then race to the Navy Yard in South Philly.
-Now is the time to start your training, with Goldthorp's 12-week plan.
+On May 6, 40,000 runners will toe the starting line at North Broad Street, then race to the Navy Yard in South Philly.
+Jan.
+22 is the time to start your training with Goldthorp's 15-week plan.
+(Months 2 and 3)

 We'll make judicious use of brisk walking in this program as it helps boost endurance in a more gentle way, allowing longer training while minimizing risk of injury.
 It's important to walk at a brisk pace, not a stroll.
 Think: "Walk with a purpose."
 During these walks, stay loose and allow the arms to swing, the rib cage to rotate, the hips to move side to side.
 Bonus: Going for a brisk walk the day after a hard session, especially the long run, will speed recovery.
 Try it!